goadesign/plugins/zaplogger/README.md

 # ZapLogger Plugin

-The `ZapLogger` plugin is a [goa v2](https://github.com/goadesign/goa/tree/v2) plugin that adapt the basic logger to use the [zap](https://github.com/uber-go/zap) library.
+The `ZapLogger` plugin is a [goa v2](https://github.com/goadesign/goa/tree/v2) plugin that adapts the basic logger to use the [zap](https://github.com/uber-go/zap) library.

 ## Enabling the Plugin